 What is ankylosing spondylitis?

-AS usually affects the lower spine where it meets with your pelvis, although it can affect other parts of the spine.
-AS can also cause problems with tendons, other joints in your body, and the eyes.
+AS usually affects the lower spine where it meets with your pelvis, although it can affect other parts of the spine and other areas of the body.

 Where can I find out more about ankylosing spondylitis?